bjodah/chempy/README.rst

 `conda package manager <https://conda.pydata.org/docs/>`_::

    $ conda install -c bjodah chempy pytest
-   $ pytest -rs --pyargs chempy
+   $ pytest -rs -W ignore::chempy.ChemPyDeprecationWarning --pyargs chempy

 currently conda packages are only provided for Linux.
 On Windows and OS X you will need to use ``pip`` instead::

-   $ pip install chempy pytest
+   $ python3 -m pip install chempy pytest
-   $ pytest -rs --pyargs chempy
+   $ python3 -m pytest -rs -W ignore::chempy.ChemPyDeprecationWarning --pyargs chempy

 there will a few tests which will be skipped due to some missing optional backends in addition to those in SciPy (used for solving systems of non-linear